heyudude/Brawl-Stars-Club-Tools/README.rst

   # your output path.
 Where you want the static website to live.
   out=/var/www/html

-  # Path to the logo artwork for clan.
+  # Path to the logo artwork for Club.
 Must be PNG.
 Recommended at
   # least 64x64 pixels.
   clan_logo=~/myclan/logo.png